St Mary, Jersey: History

 The Jersey parish system has been in place for centuries.
 By Norman times, the parish boundaries were firmly fixed and remain largely unchanged since.

 The parish and its eponymous church derive their name from a medieval monastery, probably destroyed during Viking raids some time between the 8th and 10th centuries.
 In 1042 Duke William gave "St Mary of the Burnt Monastery" to the abbey of Cerisy.

 In 1180 Jersey was divided by the Normans into three ministeria for administrative purposes.
 St Mary was part of Crapoudoit.
 Crapoudoit likely refers to the stream running through St Peter's Valley.

 Governance

 The parish is a first-level administrative division of the Bailiwick of Jersey, a British Crown dependency.
 The highest official in the parish is the Connétable of St. Mary.
-The incumbent office holder is John Le Bailly, who has held the office since 2018 (previously as the parish's Deputy since 2011).
+The incumbent office holder is David Johnson, who has held the office since 2022 (previously as the parish's Deputy since 2014).
 The parish administration is headquartered at the Parish Hall next to St Mary's School.

 At present, the parish forms one electoral district for States Assembly elections and elects one Deputy, as well as eight Senators in an islandwide constituency.
 The current Deputy for St. Peter is Daivd Johnson.
 Under the proposed electoral reform, it will form part of the North West electoral district consisting of St Mary, St Ouen and St Peter, which will collectively elect 4 representatives alongside the parishes' Connétables.

 The parish is divided into vingtaines for administrative purposes as follows: